OktarinTentakel/jqueryannex/readme.md

 You are absolutely right!
 But this is grown convenience project, so don't judge me too harshly.
 There will come a time when this lib will be split into
 "Annex" and "jQuery Annex" ...
 I'll get around to it ...
 Someday.

-Annex supports several jQuery versions explicity and through it's tests.
+Annex supports several jQuery versions explicity and through its tests.
 Currently these are jQuery 3, 2 and 1 in their lastest versions (you can find the lastest tested versions in jquery.annex.js right at the top or as files in /examples/lib).
 You may used older versions at your own risk, but Annex will warn you about this.